About Bishop Nicholas

 - Spiritual Father of the Convent of St. Thekla, Glenville, PA

-Since January, Bishop Nicholas has been given the task of reviewing and approving all Archdiocesan and Diocesan invoices.
-Since early March, Bishop Nicholas has been taking care of all Metropolitan Philip’s correspondence.
+Bishop Nicholas has been given the task of reviewing and approving all Archdiocesan and Diocesan invoices, and has been taking care of all Metropolitan Joseph's correspondence.

 Bishop Nicholas plans to complete, by the year 2016, the Doctor of Ministry program at Pittsburgh Theological Seminary.
 His name day is December 6 (St. Nicholas the Wonderworker).